thieu1995/mealpy/README.md

 * MEALPY is a largest python module for the most of cutting-edge nature-inspired meta-heuristic algorithms and is distributed under GNU General Public License (GPL) V3 license.

-* Current version: 2.4.1, Total algorithms: 155 (original + variants), 88 original algorithms (8 dummy algorithms)
+* Current version: 2.4.2, Total algorithms: Total algorithms: 84 original, 24 official variants, 38 developed variants, 9 dummies.
-* Different versions of mealpy in term of passing hyper-parameters.
+* Different versions of mealpy in terms of passing hyper-parameters.
 So please careful check your version before using this library.
 (All releases can be found here: [Link](https://pypi.org/project/mealpy/#history))
   * mealpy < 1.0.5
   * 1.1.0 < mealpy < 1.2.2
   * 2.0.0 <= mealpy <= 2.1.2
   * mealpy == 2.2.0
   * mealpy == 2.3.0
-  * mealpy >= 2.4.0 (From this version, algorithms can solve discrete problem)
+  * 2.4.0 <= mealpy <= 2.4.2 (From this version, algorithms can solve discrete problem)

 * The goals of this framework are:
     * Sharing knowledge of meta-heuristic fields to everyone without a fee